Today, I want to discuss the importance of suffering in silence, so you have the strength needed to resolve your issues.

 Process Your Pain And Emotions Internally To Strengthen Who You Are

 When we suffer in silence, we remove ourselves from any desire for external justification.
-Our strength lies in acknowledging the discomfort we feel while using this discomfort to understand more profound truths.
+Our strength lies in acknowledging our discomfort while using this discomfort to understand more profound truths.
 This journey stabilizes individuals while ensuring what we experience is not disregarded.

 Weak individuals cannot do this.
 They rush towards emotional instability, then the justification for their instability.
+They weaken themselves, then become furious at others who want a better path.
 They cannot find deeper truths, only shallow pain.
-They weaken themselves, then become furious at others who want a better path.

 Ours is the culture of oversharing and overindulgence.
 Whether people wish to admit it or not, there is a value in internally processing small defeats.
 To reflect in private about what can be done and how to make improvements.
 To try, as much as reasonably possible, to gather all the wisdom you can before going out and seeking wisdom from others.